 Graduation Party Desserts

-There are so many options on desserts!
+There are so many options for desserts!
 We got a cake from the local grocery store for my oldest.
 Cupcakes are also very popular.

 Graduation Party Decorations